threepointone/glamor/docs/server.md

 // optional!
 // when starting up your app
 import { rehydrate } from 'glamor'
-rehydrate(window._css)
+rehydrate(window._glam)
 ReactDOM.render(<App/>, document.getElementById('root'))
 ```

 caveat: the above will include all the css that's been generated in the app's lifetime.
 This should be fine in most cases.
 If you seem to be including too many unused styles,
 use `renderStaticOptimized` instead of `renderStatic`.
 This will parse the generated
-html and include only the relevant used css / cache.
+html and include only the relevant used css / ids.